mehul-ins/academia/QUICK_START.md

-# 🔧 Quick Setup Reference
+# 🔧 Quick Setup Reference - READY TO USE

-This is a condensed version of the setup process for teammates who want to get started quickly.
+⚠️ **IMPORTANT**: These are live credentials - handle securely!

 ## 📋 Essential Steps